By Gary L. Wyatt, Sr.

 - Building Kingdom dominion (verses 28-30).
 The homerun in this story is found in verses 28-30: “The woman left her water jar beside the well and ran back to the village, telling everyone, ‘Come and see a man who told me everything I ever did!
 Could he possibly be the Messiah?’
 So the people came streaming from the village to see him.”
 The Kingdom of God had come to this woman, and through her testimony to the Samaritans, the Kingdom of God was beginning to dominate the city.
 Thy Kingdom come!

 Now, what does all of this have to do with my being a Black man facing the challenges of conforming into the image of Christ?
 To me, Kingdom dominion means drawing and converting all races into the “Kingdom Race.”
 In my domain this only happens when I, a Black man battling with racism, see the Kingdom picture and resolve to conform to the image of Christ, the only image that loves, saves, and redeems all.
 I’m resolved that Kingdom matters (Matthew 6:10)!

 About the Author

-Gary L. Wyatt, Sr. has been the lead pastor at SureHouse Open Bible Church for more than 26 years.
+Gary Wyatt, Sr. has been the lead pastor of SureHouse Open Bible Church, an urban ministry in the inner city of Tacoma, Washington, for over 25 years.
+He is the author of The Art of Blending, a book intended for racial reconciliation within the body of Christ.
 He is the Northwest District Director for Open Bible’s Pacific Region and serves on the Open Bible Unity Commission.
-Gary and his wife, Cheryl, happily reside in Spanaway, Washington.